dj505/PicoFX/README.md

 ## How To Build
 This build applies to the **full materials list**, including the FR4 plate and surface mount parts.
 Text descriptions will be provided for the optional alternatives, such as replacing SMD LEDs with LED strips or skpping the FR4 plate.
 Be sure to read through each step in its entirety before doing anything!

-1. **Solder the WS2812B LEDs in place.** If using an LED strip, skip this step.
+1. **Solder the WS2812B LEDs in place.** If using an LED strip, skip this step and wait until step 9.
 The notch present on each LED should be positioned on the bottom right side.
 These can be finicky to solder - don't heat them for too long!
 ![WS2812B Installation](Pictures/Step1.jpg)
 2. **Solder the SMD resistors in place.** The footprints used for these are made with hand soldering in mind, but if you have a hot air rework station, reflow oven, or any other fancy tools at your disposal, those work great too.
+If you don't feel comfortable soldering these, you *can* skip them and bridge the pads with solder, but it's not good practice.
 ![WS2812B Installation](Pictures/Step2.jpg)
 3. **Solder in the pin headers.** It doesn't really matter which orientation you use, but if you insert the **short** pins through the PCB (unlike what I did here) you can avoid some extra trimming.
 Inserting the long side through the PCB will require trimming on the other side to make sure there's enough clearance to mount the switches. **Do NOT solder the Pico yet.**
 ![WS2812B Installation](Pictures/Step3.jpg)